Facebook Pixel

 All that’s left is to save your Illustrator file out as a PDF using File > Save As, and you’re all set.

-Printing Spot Colour With Aura Print
+Printing Spot Color With Aura Print

 Rich Walker